gutierrezps/ESP32_I2C_Slave/README.md

 example `master_reader`. **CAVEAT**: the slave may not have finished to write into the output buffer when the master requests data.

+After setup, `update()` must be called periodically inside `loop()`.
+It's the `update()` function that will read the input buffer and trigger the other actions.
+Therefore, the slave response time is directly related to the other things being done inside `loop()` (see `master_reader` example).

-## Status of official support for I2C Slave
+## Official I2C slave support

 Here are some links to follow the status of official support for I2C slave on ESP32.
-As soon as it's available, this library will no longer be needed.
+As soon as it's available and well documented, this library will no longer be needed.

 * Issue #118 on arduino-esp32: [I2C Slave not implemented][1]
 * Issue #2202 on esp-idf: [I2C slave driver problems (IDFGH-297)][3]